Berkanktk/CyberSecurity/README.md

 Crack the hash (or a shadow file)
 `john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt`
 ## Metasploit
-Metasploit is a collection of not only thoroughly tested exploits but also auxiliary and post-exploitation tools
+Metasploit is a collection of not only thoroughly tested exploits but also ready to use auxiliary and post-exploitation tools

 Initialize the database
 `msfdb init`